nickyiliwang0000/h/stuff-you-need-to-know/show-n-tell.md

 Feel free to choose any topic at any time in the Bootcamp - it doesn't need to relate directly to the material covered in the week you're presenting in (aka present JS during HTML review, CSS stuff during react week, whatever!)

+One of you will host and introduce your peers and topics - or you can split introducing each other evenly

 ## The Why:
 The whole point of Show & Tell is to help you get comfortable speaking to a technical subject in front of a group!
 Presentation and public speaking skills are important to hone, especially when it comes to talking technical successes, challenges, and products.
 Think job interviews, client briefs, project updates with your future teams, etc. for use-cases!